matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

    Add User view

 We add the username and the password twice and press on ``save and continue editing``.
-Then, in the next view, we can add aditional data.
+Then, in the next view, we can add additional data.

 .. figure:: /images/dmp_change_user.png
    :width: 100%